2017 World Women's Snooker Championship: Tournament summary

-Early stages

-The event began on 13 March with the group stages, featuring eight groups of four players, the top two players progressing from each group.
-Group stage matches were all played as best-of-five- matches, with dead frames being played.
+Group stages were played on 13 March.
+There were eight groups of four players with the top two progressing from each group.
+Group stage matches were all played as best-of-five-, with being played.
 Reanne Evans won all 15 frames across her three matches, whilst both Katrina Wan and Rebecca Kenna won 14 frames each, losing just one.

 In the semi-finals, Ng On-yee came back from 60 points down in the deciding frame to beat defending champion Reanne Evans 5–4.
 Vidya Pillai defeated Rebecca Kenna 5–1 to become the first championship finalist ever from India.

 On her way to the final, Pillai defeated four of the eight seeded players – Maria Catalano in the group stage, then Tatjana Vasiljeva, Katrina Wan, and Kenna in the knockouts.
 On-yee against Pillai was the first all-Asian final in the history of the championship.

 The semi-finals started at 10:00 am local time on Sunday, 19 March, with the final scheduled for the afternoon.
 On-yee had a break of only 30 minutes after her semi-final win before starting what turned out to be a lengthy final commencing at 16:00 pm.